 Color options for the Elite

 The B-Safe 35 and B-Safe 35 Elite both have rave reviews, with the B-Safe 35 actually coming out on top of the B-Safe 35 Elite.
-That’s why the B-Safe 35 made our list as a best infant car seat.
+That’s why the B-Safe 35 made our list of best newborn car seats.

 Britax B-Safe 35